 The Chinese doctors who first warned about Coronavirus

 During the initial stages of the outbreak in December 2019, 8 Wuhan doctors tried to warn of this new virus that was later discovered to be Coronavirus.
 Of these doctors, Dr. Li Wenliang, an ophthalmologist at Wuhan Central Hospital saw that 7 patients who were quarantined at his hospital seemed to have a virus similar to SARS.
 On 30 December 2019 he messaged his medical school classmates in a chat group on Weibo warning them about an outbreak and advising them to wear protective clothing.

 4 days later on 3rd January 2020, he was summoned to the Public Security Bureau where he was accused of “making false comments” that had “severely disturbed the social order”.
 He was also asked to sign a letter and warned not to continue such activities.
 The other 7 doctors were similarly warned.

-At the end of January, and after several rounds of tests, Dr. Li posted online that he was confirmed to be infected with Coronavirus.
+On 8th January 2020, Dr. Li himself was unknowingly infected by one of his patients and at the end of January, and after several rounds of tests, Dr. Li posted online that he was confirmed to be infected with Coronavirus.

 Dr. Li was admitted to the Intensive Care Unit in early February 2020.
 Due to his condition, he was only able to conduct his interview with CNN via. text message on Weibo.